Positive Body Language in Public Speaking

-No matter how brilliant the subject of your speech is, if you deliver it without emotion or poise, the audience will lose interest.
-The audience, after all, values good involvement from the speaker more than the subject itself.
-Not that content is unimportant, but strong body language can outperform a speaker who does not place a high value on body language.
+No matter how interesting the topic of your speech is, if you offer it impassively or without emotion, the audience will lose interest.
+After all, the audience is more interested in the speaker's enthusiastic participation than the actual topic at hand.
+Strong body language may outperform a speaker who does not place a high value on it, but that does not mean that content is worthless.

 Begin Your Child's Public Speaking Adventure Now!

-Your body language should match the content of your speech.
-If you intend to say yes, nodding yes is an excellent approach to convey.
-Furthermore, the power of nonverbal communication goes both ways.
-Those who lack a solid understanding of body language may struggle not only in academic settings but also in personal interactions.
+Your body language should be consistent with the topic of your words.
+Nodding yes is an excellent technique to indicate that you wish to say yes.
+Furthermore, nonverbal communication carries reciprocal power.
+People who lack a solid understanding of body language may struggle in both social and academic settings.

 Let's go over some Do's of Positive body language.

-Keep your stance as broad and upright as possible.
-If you have a slouchy posture, you may look unwelcome and uneasy.
-Not to mention lacking confidence.
+• Open Body Posture: Maintain your stance as broad and upright as possible.
+If you have a slouchy posture, you may appear unpleasant and uncomfortable.
+Not to mention the lack of confidence.
 A closed body distracts the audience.
-Instead of standing stiffly to one side, turn to face the audience and make careful, little movements.
+Instead of standing stiffly to one side, turn to face the audience and make small, deliberate movements.

 We focus hugely on all these aspects and offer Public Speaking classes conducted by highly qualified and experienced teachers.
 These classes can help children in grades 3-8 be maestro in delivering speeches effectively.